The Moment I Realized We’re Never Done Parenting

 I communicated with the Dean of Students and the Director of Housing and their “hands were tied”, which is an excuse I have very little time for coming from senior administrators.
 To not consider the hardship my son has faced and the obstacles he has overcome?
 Shameful.
 Did I mention, HALF A PERCENT?

-Last night, I was explaining to my son that we likely could not accept the offer from his first choice University because there was no residence guarantee.
+One evening I was explaining to my son that we likely could not accept the offer from his first choice University because there was no residence guarantee.
 I explained the discussion I was involved in and he said “Uh oh, are you going to go all Mama Bear?”

 Moms, we’re never done.